auth0/auth0.net/docs-source/index.md

 ![](images/api-docs-structure.png)

-The .NET Client SDK for the Management API also groups the API methods according to these functional groups.
+The .NET Management API SDK also groups the API methods according to these functional groups.
 The functional groups are available as properties on the `ManagementApiClient` class, so you will for example find all Clients related API calls under the @Auth0.ManagementApi.ManagementApiClient.Clients property.

 Below is an example of how you can get a list of all clients: